Computational-Morphogenomics-Group/TensionMap/README.md

 # TensionMap

 TensionMap is a Python library for image-based force inference, cell morphometrics and spatial omics data integration.
-Given a spatial omics data set at cellular resolution (seqFISH, MERFISH, cosMx, etc.) and accurate segmentation of cell contours on the basis of a cell membrane staining TensionMap can:
+Given an image-based spatial omics data set (seqFISH, MERFISH, cosMx, etc.) and accurate segmentation masks of cell contours TensionMap can:

 - Infer cell pressure, tension at cell-cell junctions and cellular stress tensor using a python implementation of the VMSI force inference method.
 - Visualise results of force inference.